 If you want to swim before 8:30 a.m., access the pool from the 8th floor fitness centre.

-menus; prix-fixe and tasting options are available, and room service features Boulud dishes, too.
-Also a hit is the Spa, the largest in town at 30,000 square-feet and 17 treatment rooms.
-Along with an indoor pool and state-of-the-art gym, the retreat offers a long list of face and body services using products from Hungary to California–many of which are exclusive to this spa.
+One of the largest spas in Toronto, at 30,000 square-feet, there are and 17 treatment rooms for pampering and primping.
+The whisper-only spa has a long list of face and body services using products from Hungary to California–many of which are exclusive to this spa.

 What a view from the treadmills!
 Filled with natural light and huge windows, the 3,500-square-foot fitness area has free weights and strength-training and cardio equipment by Matrix.
 Located on the eighth floor, the Fitness Centre is accessible 24 hours a day.